MarianBusila/KitchenChaos/README.md

 - object spawning must be done on the server

+- destroying a network object spawned on the server, must be done also on the server

 - the player prefab must be added in the __NetworkManager__ component, under the PlayerPrefabs.

 - when spawning objects with __[ClientRpc]__ or __[ServerRpc]__, it is a good practice to use indexes as parameters to the function and keep a list of prefabs.
 This way, you do not have to serialize a complex object over the network.